bricesarver/priorsims/README.md

 done by hand.

 **Caution:** BEAST will fail to execute if the starting tree is not compatible with constraints imposed by fixing priors.
-It may be advisable to incorporate some 'wiggle room' into certain parameters, just to be safe.
+It is advisable to incorporate some 'wiggle room' into certain parameters, just to be safe.
 I have found that fixing the root age at a strict value (by, say, using a narrow uniform prior) often halts execution, whereas placing a prior without hard bounds (like, say, a uniform prior with a mean of the value you want and a small standard deviation) works much better.